• Skip to primary navigation

 Two: In a smaller bowl, whisk the egg and add the milk, vanilla and melted butter and mix well.

-Four: (not shown) Oil your waffle iron and pour half the mixture in to it and close the lid.
+Four: Oil your waffle iron and pour half the mixture into it and close the lid.
 Cook according to your waffle iron instructions.
 Ours took around 3-4 minutes to cook.
 Repeat with the rest of the batter mixture.
-Serve with yogurt or cream and extra blueberries on top.
+Serve with yogurt or cream and the remaining blueberries on top.

 Our favourite, and easy, way to adapt these blueberry waffles is with chocolate chips.
 Dark, milk or white, throw them all in.
 You just little bursts of melty chocolate flavour when you bite in to them.